Skip to main content

 Handle multiple intents

-Each type of intent has a unique id.
-If your app handles multiple intents, you can target a specific intent using that id.
+Each type of intent has a unique ID.
+If your app handles multiple intents, you can target a specific intent using that ID.

 Here is an example of handling two different intents using the getId method: